Monetary influence of Jack Abramoff: Politicians who have received direct contributions from Abramoff

 In 2002, after Abramoff and Reed closed the casino of the Tigua tribe, Abramoff persuaded the tribe to hire him to lobby Congress to reopen the casino.
 After Abramoff met with Bob Ney to ask him to push the legislation, the Tigua (by overnight mail) sent three checks to Ney's political committees, totaling $32,000.
 The exchange of campaign contributions in return for Ney's support of an amendment to reopen the Tigua's casino constituted bribery.

 Emails between Abramoff and the Tigua's political consultant show that Ney solicited the Tigua to pay for part of a 2002 golf trip to Scotland, knowing full well that solicitation of travel is specifically prohibited by House rules.
 Shortly after Ney returned from Scotland, he was scheduled to meet with members of the Tigua tribal council.
 Prior to that meeting, Abramoff reminded the Tigua that "for obvious reasons" the golf trip would not be mentioned at the meeting, but that Ney show his appreciation "in other ways", which was, Abramoff pointed out, just what the tribe wanted.
 Although the tribe never ended up paying for the golf trip, Ney's attempt to tie the gift of the trip to the legislative assistance the tribe was seeking likely violates federal criminal law.

 Ney lied when he said he was "duped" by Abramoff and lied again on financial disclosure forms when he said that a nonprofit had paid for the trip.
 However, Safavian, in an email to his government employer seeking permission to go on the trip, states that Abramoff personally extended invitations to all the guests.
 Ney also said he made the trip to speak to Scottish parliamentarians.
 But the Scottish parliament wasn't in session at the time he was in Scotland.

 Ney is also implicated in the separate Abramoff SunCruz scandal.

-Bob Ney is now setting up a legal defense fund for Abramoff.
+In 2005 Bob Ney set up a legal defense fund for Abramoff.

 Bob Ney was "Representative #1," in Abramoff's January 3 plea agreement.
 On September 15, 2006 Ney's guilty plea for bribery related to Abramoff's clients and others was submitted to the court and made public.